Why Juno Quick Start Architecture Modules Models CLI LoRA JFR GPU AWS Deploy Design Perf Matrix → GitHub →

 F32 · F16 · BF16 · Q8_0 · Q4_0 · Q2_K · Q3_K · Q4_K · Q5_K · Q6_K

 All quantization types stay compressed in memory; dequantization runs block-by-block inside the matmul loop.
-On GPU, Llama and Phi-3 dequantize once at load time and keep weights as FP16 on device (DeviceHalfMatrix).
+On GPU, handlers dequantize once at load time and keep weights as FP16 on device (DeviceHalfMatrix).
+Phi-3 uses the same FP16 resident path as LLaMA-family models.
+Gemma and Qwen handlers are under development — no LoRA overlay on those families, no thinking-mode template on Qwen.

 CLI Reference